kordenzo/Zelda-LA-DX-HD-Updated/README.md

 ## Updating Source Code Assets

 The latest source code can be downloaded from this repository.
 But, you will need to provide the assets from the original v1.0.0 release.
-It is very important to follow the instructions carefully as some assets have been updated.
+It is very important to follow the instructions carefully as many assets have been updated.
 - You will notice there is a folder in the base of this repository named **"assets_original"**.
 - This is where the **"Content"** and **"Data"** folders go from the v1.0.0 release.
 - Note that there is two versions of these folders, and you must provide the correct ones.